GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: NIRSpec analysis

 \subsubsection{NIRSpec IFU map creation}

-To analyse our NIRSpec IFU data, we adopt a model and fitting procedure nearly identical to that of Section \ref{intspec}.
-Due to the lower S/N per spaxel, we adopt a constant fiducial $T_{\rm e}=1.2\times10^4$\,K \citep{suga24}.
-The resulting total intensity maps are included in Figure \ref{balmermaps}, while the intensity maps of the narrow and broad components are presented in Figure \ref{diagNB}.
-The best-fit continuum ($\lambda_{obs}=4\,\mu$m) map from this analysis was included in the continuum gallery of Figure \ref{contmap}.
+Due to the lower S/N of the spaxel-based spectra, we adopt a streamlined version of the model and fitting procedure of Section \ref{intspec} to investigate the spatial distribution of emission and ISM properties.
+First, we extract the spectrum from each spaxel and isolate the wavelength range spanning \oiilow to \oiiib\footnote{This wavelength range excludes \heib, which is too faint to spatially map.}.
+Instead of the multi-stage approach of Section \ref{intspec}, we fit the spectrum of each spaxel using a single model consisting of a power-law continuum and narrow and broad line contributions from \oiilow, \neiiiab, Balmer lines (\hz, \hep, \hd, \hz, \hg, \hb), \oiiic, and \oiiiab.
+The redshifts and intrinsic linewidths of the narrow and broad component of each line are set to be equal.

+While we explore a fit with a fiducial $n_{\rm e}$ and free $E(B-V)$ and $T_{\rm e}$ (as in the multi-stage model), we find that the S/N is too low to constrain these conditions.
+Instead, we fix $E(B-V)=0.2$ and $T_{\rm e}=1.2\times10^4$\,K throughout.
+By using the ISM conditions and \textlcsc{pyneb}, we lower the degrees of freedom in the model by predicting line ratios.
+Thus, the free variables for each spectrum are the continuum properties (slope and normalization) and independent fluxes ($F_{\rm [OII]\lambda3726}$, $F_{\rm [NeIII]\lambda3869}$, $F_{\rm H\beta}$, and $F_{\rm [OIII]\lambda5007}$) of the narrow and broad components of each line.
+As in Section \ref{moddes}, we reject components of lines with signal-to-noise levels of $<3\sigma$.

+The resulting total intensity maps are included in Figure \ref{balmermaps}.
 Note that because of our model assumptions, the corresponding map of \neiiib is identical to that of \neiiia, but with a constant scaling factor (see Appendix \ref{pnapp}).
-Similarly, each of the other Balmer lines (\hg, \hd, \he, \hz) can be found from the \hb distribution, and \oiiia and \oiiic can be found from the \oiiib distribution.
+Similarly, each of the other Balmer lines can be found from the \hb distribution, and \oiiia and \oiiic can be found from the \oiiib distribution.

 Our fits also allow us to explore the kinematics of the field by extracting parameters from each spaxel.
 This is done by considering the best-fit \oiiib model, converting it to a cumulative distribution function (CDF), and calculating multiple non-parametric $v_{N}$ values (i.e., velocities at which the CDF reaches $N\%$).
 In each case we assume a fiducial zero-velocity redshift of $z=7.1520$.
 Figure \ref{velfig} shows $v_{50}$ (the mean velocity) and the asymmetry ($|v_{50}-v_{10}|-|v_{50}-v_{90}|$), while Figure \ref{widfig} shows $w_{80}\equiv v_{90}-v_{10}$ (a measure of linewidth).
+We note that in the case that the spectrum of a spaxel is best fit by a single component (either narrow or broad), the resulting asymmetry is zero.